usc-isi-i2/kgtk/docs/transform/ifnotempty.md

 `kgtk ifnotempty --count` reports the count of rows that passed the filter instead of copying the rows to the output file.
-The count will normally be reported to standard error;  standrad output will not receive any data.
+The count will normally be reported to standard error;  standard output will not receive any data.

 ## Usage